Why You Should Use a Leadership Capability Framework When Developing Leaders

 A capability framework is a separate but complementary and equally crucial entity.
 A regular, ol’ capability framework is normally broken down by job role or job family, defining what knowledge, skills and abilities are fundamentally important to a role.
 This makes a capability framework an astute tool of recruitment, performance management and career planning.

 A capability framework’s leadership counterpart serves almost the same purpose, but for, you guessed it, management roles.
-Leaders are held accountable to ensuring the delivery of business outcomes.
+Senior leaders are held accountable to ensuring the delivery of business outcomes.
 They are the tie between day-to-day projects and business strategies, they maintain culture and they inspire action in peers.
 Organisations without leadership frameworks tend to find the jump from top level business strategy to execution at an individual contributor level much harder.

 Should we implement a leadership capability framework or a capability framework?